Opencast-Moodle/moodle_opencast_ubuntu_vm/README.md

 # moodle_opencast_ubuntu_vm
-This repository contains information about setting up an Ubuntu-VM for Moodle development with Opencast as well as helper script, to make this process straightforward.
-In the following guide VirtualBox is used as virtualization software.
+This repository contains information about setting up an Ubuntu-VM for Moodle development without or with Opencast as well as helper script, to make this process straightforward.
+In the following guide, VirtualBox is used as virtualization software.

+**Note - Under Construction**<br>
+This guide contains only the setup of the Ubuntu-VM so far.
+Other parts will follow as soon as possible.

 ## Create the Ubuntu-VM with VirtualBox
 To create an Ubuntu-VM with VirtualBox, do the following steps: